Renew your membership today!

 Online bookings coming soon...

-The FCC Tuesday men’s league is a 9 hole league, open to all non-junior men members.
-The league currently has 8 teams of 11 men but can be changed at the discretion of the league committee.
+The FCC men’s league is a nine-hole Tuesday night league, open to all non-junior men members.
+The league currently has eight teams of 11 men but can be changed at the discretion of the league committee.
 The maximum size of the league is determined by the amount of sunlight available, especially in April and August and the amount of time it takes to get that many players around the course.
 Signups for the league are taken at the Pro Shop.
-There is a waiting list to get into the league which is currently running about 1 year.
+There is a waiting list to get into the league which is currently running about one year.
 If you are a current league member be sure to sign up and pay your dues as soon as the club house opens in April to make sure you keep your slot.
 After the close of signups (usually around the 10th of April) any open slots will be filled from the waiting list.
 If you chose not to join the league when your name comes to the top of the list, you may elect to go back to the bottom of the waiting list.
 All levels of players are welcome in the league.
-9 Hole averages run from mid 30’s to low 60’s.
+Nine-hole averages run from mid 30’s to low 60’s.

 This season we will be starting a Thursday Senior League.
-The Senior league is open to all Seniors, members and non-members and starts at 2PM on Thursday's.
-Please contact the Pro Shop for more details
+The Senior league is open to all Seniors, members and non-members, and starts at 2:00 p.m. on Thursday's.
+Please contact the Pro Shop for more details.

 The Pro Shop